-So, your organization uses spreadsheets to handle a multitude of critical processes and, in effect, to help manage entire departments.
+So, your organization uses purchasing spreadsheets to handle a multitude of critical procurement processes and, in effect, to help manage entire departments.

 Business software, ever evolving and innovating, has long concentrated on eradicating offices of the “dreaded” spreadsheet.
 Making business “better” – quicker, more visible, easier to fix when needed – is indeed big business itself.
 You and, where applicable, your superiors, are all aware of this pervasive mandate, yet your company hangs on to spreadsheets.